 Distracted driving is a problem that plagues many states, including Georgia.
 According to the National Highway Traffic Safety Administration, an estimated 421,000 people were injured in motor vehicle crashes involving a distracted driver in 2012.
 Choosing to drive distracted could have serious impacts on your life and the lives of other motorists and passengers.

 Car accidents can result in a variety of injuries, including broken bones and head injuries, all of which are costly.
 If you have been injured in a distracted driving accident, it is important you contact a personal injury attorney.
 You should not have to pay for the negligence of another driver.

 If a driver is distracted or has impaired cognitive ability in any way, there is a major increase in the risk of an auto accident.
 If that driver's negligence caused your injuries, you could be eligible for compensation.
-Contact an Atlanta distracted driver attorney at Balams Law Group.
+Contact an Atlanta distracted driver attorney at The Balams Firm.

 ReShea Balams will work with you to get the best possible outcome in your case.
 She will work with tough insurance companies to get an appropriate settlement for your accident.
 If a settlement cannot be reached, she will take the at-fault party to court.

 Call (404) 445-2005 to schedule a free case consultation.
 Balams represents clients throughout the Atlanta area, including Marietta, Decatur, Lawrenceville, Alpharetta, Buckhead, Johns Creek, Sandy Springs, East Point, Smyrna Brookhaven, Roswell, Milton and surrounding areas.